chatwoot/docs/docs/product/channels/api/receive-messages.md

 title: 'Receive messages using callback URL'
 ---

 When a new message is created in the API channel, you will get a POST request to the Callback URL specified while creating the API channel.
 The payload would look like this.
+Find the full list of events supported by the webhook [here](/docs/product/others/webhook-events).

 **Event type**: `message_created`